rodneyshupe/Cookbook/Recipes/Entrees/Beef/RibRoast.rst

    to rub the bones with oil, as well.
 Once the roast is completely coated with oil, cover the roast with kosher salt, using about 2 teaspoons per bone, and the pepper.
 Let sit at room temperature for 1 hour.
-3. Place a probe thermometer into the center of the roast and set its alarm for 118F.
+3. Place a probe thermometer into the centre of the roast and set its alarm for 118F.
 Set the roast on the lower middle rack in a cold oven and turn the oven to 250F.
 Let roast until the meat hits its target temperature, about 3 hours for a 3-bone roast or up to about 4 hours for